jackdavis01/mobile/privacypolicy.md

 Welcome to the 8 Queens Performance Banckmark App!

 This is an open source App developed by Jack Davis.
-The source code is available on GitHub under the MIT license; the App is also available on Google Play.
+The source code is available on GitHub under the MIT license: https://github.com/jackdavis01/mobile/tree/main/eightqueens; the App is also available on Google Play.

 I take privacy very seriously.
 I know how irritating it is when Apps collect your data without your knowledge.